jozzua/designlab/README.md

 Each article becomes unique.
 It's made ground-up in HTML.
 What ever happens, happens.
 If I find like testing something in code - a javascript, an image, a pattern or whatever imagery I see, I'll include.

 Needless to say - It's all chaotic.
+Too chaotic sometimes.